ionic-team/ionic-portals/website/docs/getting-started/iOS-all-in-one.md

 }
 ```

 Thats it!
 Portals is now setup in your application and you can add new Portals at any time.
+Next step would be to setup LiveUpdates within your application.